KivalEvan/BeatSaber-JSMap/example/README.md

 ### Creation

-Each beatmap object including difficulty contain a static method `create` which allows you to instantiate one or more objects.
+Each beatmap object including difficulty can be constructed using regular constructor or using static method `create` which allows you to instantiate one or more objects.
 Partial or no data can be used to instantiate an object and will use default value to fill the empty spot.
 This method always return object(s) in an array with an exception being object that is not placed in array such as difficulty and index filter.
 Alternatively, if you prefer just a single object instantiation, you may use constructor method.

 ```ts
 const bomb = v3.BombNote.create();